arvinzzq/zfsm/README.md

 # zfsm

-A finite state machine TBD
+zfsm is a simple finite state 🔀 machine 🤖 TBD.

+## Usage